valhar11/generate_po_file_api/Readme.md

 This script updates a POT file with translations drawn from multiple sources.
 It uses translations from:
 1. A reference PO file (if provided) – exact match (case-sensitive) on `msgid`.
-2. A CSV file – the CSV is read with a comma (`,`) separator and searched case-insensitively.
+2. A CSV file – the CSV is read with a ";" separator and searched case-insensitively.
 3. The DeepL API – used if no translation is found via the above sources (if enabled).

 A final report is printed with counts for: